Roderick Centre Online Fellowship for Regional and Remote Writers

 Fees: There is a $25 application fee for this fellowship.
 The $25 application fee covers the expenses of paying for the assessors.
 However, if this is unaffordable for you, you can select to have this fee waived.

 The Roderick Centre Online Fellowship exists to foster connection and offer progressional development for writers living in regional and remote areas.
-Facilitated by Mary Anne Butler across two weeks, writers will share their work, learn from experienced authors with a connection to regional Australia, and benefit from two one-on-one mentor conversations with Mary Anne, focused on their current project.
+Facilitated by Mary Anne Butler across two weeks, writers will share their work, learn from experienced authors with a connection to regional Australia, and benefit from mentorship and peer feedback.

 Newly established in 2024 thanks to a generous bequest from the late Colin and Margaret Roderick, the Roderick Centre for Australian Literature and Creative Writing (RCALC) aims to foster the reading and writing of Australian literature in all its forms, and to encourage the study of Australian literature and literary cultures.